WCSCourses/GenEpiLAC2024/Manuals/Genome_Assembly_Annotation/Genome_Assembly_Annotation.md

 <br>

 Of these output files, we will be using `S_aureus_16B.ordered.fasta`.
 This contains a single scaffold as the contigs have been joined by strings of Ns in the order at which they appear in the reference genome.
-As this is in fasta format, we can confirm the number of sequences in the output file as 1 by counting (`-c`) the number of lines in the file that begin with `^` the forward arrow `>` and represent a fasta header. `grep` is one way we can do this:
+As this is in fasta format, we can confirm the number of sequences in the output file as 1 by counting (`-c`) the number of lines in the file that begin with (`^`) `>` and represent a fasta header. `grep` is one way we can do this:

 <br>